irene-strigo/simple-crud-app/Readme.md

 # Hi!
 This is my CRUD API task
-I did the basic operations, but there is no error handling and parallelism.
+I did the basic operations, but there is no parallelism.
 It's only basic scope!
 For running project write npm install then npm start For check you can use, for example, Postman  https://web.postman.co/
 - **+10** The repository with the application contains a `Readme.md` file containing detailed instructions for installing, running and using the application